 Implications for Managing Ecosystems

-In addition to being an engaging public outreach tool, the videos of fish interacting with oyster cages are are also invaluable for managing ecosystems.
+In addition to being an engaging public outreach tool, the videos of fish interacting with oyster cages are also invaluable for managing ecosystems.

 Alison Verkade is a Marine Habitat Resource Specialist at NOAA’s Greater Atlantic Regional Fisheries Office.
 She provides technical assistance to the GoPro Aquaculture Project and guidance on research questions important for management.
 Her job includes reviewing coastal activities for impacts to fish habitat, including aquaculture.